sarangthakare47/ecoplant-frontend-backend/README.md

 # ecoplant-frontend
-This is my Project which i built withe the theme of AI for Climate Change
+This is my Project which i built with the theme of AI for Climate Change